csrichardkim/csrichardkim.github.io/essays/smartQuestions.md

 As Raymond notes, these qualities not only attract more knowledgeable and helpful answers but also promotes a positive learning environment.
 Poor formulated questions can lead to misunderstandings and even more hostile responses.

+<div style="margin-top:20px;"></div>
-## A Smart Question
+## A 'Smart' Question
+<div style="margin-top:20px;"></div>

 “How do I resize banners to fit nicely on mobile?”

-From first glance it may seem like the asker is seeking for an answer, but they do so in a polite manner.
+From first glance it may seem like the asker is seeking for an answer, but they do so in a specific manner and with added explanation.
 They  explain that they are building a personal website with image and video banners.
 They observe that banners look good on desktop but are cropped on mobile devices.
 The question includes snippets of HTML and CSS code, explains the problem clearly, and shows the CSS adjustments they’ve tried.
 The asker also mentions media queries and a willingness to provide more code if needed.

 The answers provides a clear explanation as to why their issue is occurring.
 They provide targeted suggestions, JavaScript solutions and real code examples.
 The answer is clear, educational, and respectful, showing that the question’s quality invited helpful and efficient answers.